 A SuDS strategy is required if a development meets the following conditions:

-- Development is located within an area at risk of flooding, or within an area identified as having critical drainage problems
+- Development is within an area at risk of flooding, or within an area identified as having critical drainage problems.

 But what about developments that don’t meet these stipulations?
 Is a SuDS or Surface Water Drainage Strategy a condition of their planning permission?